MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ServerMonitoringOverride.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Remove-ServerMonitoringOverride cmdlet to remove a managed availability local server override that has been configured for a probe, monitor, or responder.
+Use the Remove-ServerMonitoringOverride cmdlet to remove a managed availability local server override that has been configured for a probe, monitor or responder.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).